Active vs Passive Voice: What is the Difference?

 Detachment: Overusing passive voice can make writing feel impersonal and distant, which may disengage the reader.

-Key Differences Between Active and Passive Voice
+Key Differences Between Active vs Passive Voice

 Subject and Action Focus